 GDP Annual Growth Rate in Georgia averaged 5.42 percent from 2004 until 2019, reaching an all time high of 13.90 percent in the third quarter of 2007 and a record low of -8.70 percent in the second quarter of 2009.
 This page provides - Georgia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.

-GDP Annual Growth Rate in Georgia is expected to be 5.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Georgia to stand at 4.60 in 12 months time.
-In the long-term, the Georgia GDP Annual Growth Rate is projected to trend around 4.40 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Georgia is expected to be 4.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Georgia to stand at 4.80 in 12 months time.
+In the long-term, the Georgia GDP Annual Growth Rate is projected to trend around 4.80 percent in 2021 and 4.40 percent in 2022, according to our econometric models.